psimoesSsimoes/seomis.github.io/_posts/2020-12-12-my-advent-of-rust-day-4.markdown

 **If this was the optimal approach... well, that should be re-evaluated, once i have a better knowledge of Rust :)**

+This blog was originally posted on [Medium](https://seomisw.medium.com/my-advent-of-rust-day-4-bc3a9e76a85b){:target="_blank"}--be sure to follow and clap!